TOLUWALASE007/marvyagrics/README.md

 - Responsive design for all screen sizes

 #### Social Media Integration
-- SVG icons for LinkedIn, Instagram, X (Twitter), and Threads
+- SVG icons for LinkedIn, Instagram, and X (Twitter)
 - Hover effects with brand colors
 - External links with proper security attributes